hannahgleppert/ChicagoCommunities/pages/index.md

   "Population" as Population,
   "Growth" as Growth,
   "Age" as Average_Age,
-  "Income per household" as Income, from community.population_income group by all;
+  "Income per household" as Income_per_household, from community.population_income group by all;